 Her particular expertise, including training and capacity building for private sector organizations, is in the areas of anti-corruption compliance and association governance and management.
 Kompanek holds a designation of Certified Compliance and Ethics Professional-International (CCEP-I) awarded by Compliance and Certification Board, and she is a graduate of the U.S. Chamber of Commerce Foundation’s Institute for Organization Management (IOM), the premier nonprofit professional development program for association, chamber, and nonprofit professionals.
 She also holds a professional certificate from Babson College’s program “Driving Economic Growth Through Scale-Up Ecosystems.”

 Kompanek has authored and co-authored numerous publications addressing the challenges of political and economic reform around the world.
 Prior to joining CIPE, she worked as a business consultant in Poland on the issues of competitiveness and market entry in Central and Eastern Europe, and in Washington, DC on the global strategy of major corporations.
-She holds a BA from the Indiana University of Pennsylvania, Master’s degree in German and European Studies from Georgetown University’s School of Foreign Service, and MBA from George Mason University.
+She holds a BA from Indiana University of Pennsylvania, a Master’s degree in German and European Studies from Georgetown University’s School of Foreign Service, and an MBA from George Mason University.
 Follow Anna on Twitter @AnnaKompanek.